-Idris Elba Reveals Gold's Untold Stories
+Idris Elba reveals Gold's untold stories

 The documentary was commissioned to support the World Gold Council in its ambition to help the world understand the value of gold and harness its transformative power.

 The documentary will be available on YouTube from 5th October 2023.
-Find out more: journey
+Find out more: journey.gold

 Legal Disclaimer: